SciNim/nimjl/readme.md

 ## Next steps

+* Improve function calling
-* Use DotOperators for a close to native syntax
+  * Use `.()` / DotOperators for a syntax that looks more "native" when calling function
+  * Find a solution for chaining Julia functions in one expression

-* Improve Julia functions chaining
+* Improve Julia Arrays usage from Nim
-* Test for nested types (Tuples containing Arrays or other Tuples etc.)
+  * Julia is mostly oriented towards numerical computing so Arrays are THE most important data structure to support
   * Handle row major vs column major transposition when using array
+  * Implement alias to access common Julia function on the Array API (maybe in its own library ?)
+  * map / apply / reduce /fold
+  * Iterators

 * Expand support for non-trivial / non-POD types for Arrays / Tuples / Dict
+  * Add tests for nested types (Tuples containing Arrays or other Tuples etc.)

 * Add a tag for tracing for Julia memory allocation

 ## Limitations

 * Julia Init / Exit can only be called **once in the lifetime of your program**
 * Value conversion Nim ==> Julia are done **by copy** except for Arrays-like type that use a pre-allocated buffer.
 * Value conversion Julia => Nim s always done **by copy**
   * When using Arrays you can access the buffer as ``ptr UncheckedArray`` of the Julia Arrays with ``rawData()``.
   * Using ``to(seq[T])`` or ``to(Tensor[T])`` perform a ``copyMem`` of ``jlArray.rawData()`` in your seq/Tensor

-* Tuples/Arrays/Dict only tested with POD data types (``SomeNumber|string|bool`` types)
 * Julia allocated arrays only goes up to 3 dimensions (but Arrays can be allocated in Nim)
 * Only supports Linux for now